 Direct Fee Structure

-Annual Asset-Based Pro Additional Investor Expense
+Annual Asset-Based Program Fees

-Investment Options Estimated Underlying Fund Expenses 1 Program Manager Fee State Fee Misc Fees 3 Total Annual Asset-Based Fees Annual Account Maintenance Fee 5
+Investment Options Estimated Underlying Fund Expenses 1 Program Manager Fee State Fee Misc Fees 3 Total Annual Asset-Based Fees 9 Annual Account Maintenance Fee 5

-Name xx% XX% xx% xx% xx% \$xx
+Name xx% xx% xx% xx% xx% \$xx

-Etc. xx% XX 0 / 0 XX 0 / 0 xx% xx% \$xx
+Etc. xx% xx% xx% xx% xx% \$xx

-9 This total is assessed against assets over the course of the year and does not include account maintenance fees.
+8 This footnote should explain that the charge applies to sales during the first 12 months after the investment, if applicable.9 This total is assessed against assets over the course of the year and does not include account maintenance fees.
 The investor should be referred to the cost table that shows the total assumed investment cost over 1-, 3-, 5-, and 10-year periods.

-Proposed Investment Cost Chart for Advisor-Sold Offering Materials
+Example Investment Cost Chart for Advisor-Sold Offering Materials

-The following table compares the approximate cost of investing in the different [unit classes] within the [Section 529 Plan] over different periods of time.
+The following table compares the approximate cost of investing in the different [unit classes] within the [Savings Plan] over different periods of time.
 Your actual cost may be higher or lower.
 The table is based on the following assumptions: